 Every term a meeting is held between the senior leadership team (including the SENCO) and class teacher to discuss the progress of all the pupils in each class.

-For any child who has not made expected progress or is working below expectations that are developmentally appropriate for them, support measures are agreed and put into place for that child.
-Assessment for all children is tracked and analysed to determine their progress.
+Support measures are established for any child who has not achieved expected progress or is working below developmentally appropriate expectations.
+The progress of all children is monitored and assessed to determine their development.

 SEN